jfrancis42/js8net/README.md

 This library is an attempt to hide as much of the API's complexity as possible behind a more traditional query/reply paradigm.
 It also tries to make up for some of the API's shortcomings as best it can.

-As you use this API, keep in mind the design that doesn't allow API changes to be visible in the GUI.
+As you use this API, keep in mind the architecture of JS8Call itself that doesn't allow API changes to be visible in the GUI.
 It will confuse you until you get used to it.
 If you change the grid square using the API, the GUI will still show the old grid square.
 If you change your transmission speed using the API, the GUI will still show the old transmission speed.
-Everything will work just fine, but it will look very strange on screen.
+Everything will work just fine, but it will look wrong on screen.
 There are bugs open against JS8Call to fix this.

 While JS8Call by and large does work well, it's been two years since the last release, and there are numerous anticipated bug fixes supposedly in the works that should make JS8Call a much better piece of software to work with via the API.